yiisoft/yii2/docs/guide/runtime-logging.md

 ```

 You can log simple strings as well as more complex data structures such as arrays or objects.
-When logging data that is not a string the defaulf yii log targets will serialize the value using [[yii\helpers\Vardumper::export()]].
+When logging data that is not a string the default yii log targets will serialize the value using [[yii\helpers\Vardumper::export()]].

 ### Message category